-- 21. Formal complaints may be made in person, in writing, preferably on the complaints form provided at Appendix B, to the headteacher, other than in the circumstances referred to in paragraphs 12 and 13. - 22.
-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 23.
+- 23. Formal complaints may be done in person or in writing, preferably on the complaints form provided at Appendix B, to the headteacher. - 24.
+The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days. - 25.
 Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face to face meeting is the most appropriate way of doing this. - 24.
-The headteacher may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 25.
+The headteacher can consider whether a face to face meeting is the most appropriate way of doing this. - 26.
+The headteacher may delegate any investigation to another member of the school's senior leadership team but will not delegate the decision about the merits of the complaint. - 27.
 During an investigation, the headteacher (or designated member of staff) will, if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish, and will keep a written record of any meetings/interviews in relation to the investigation.
-Staff members may be accompanied at these meetings by a colleague or trade union representative if they wish. - 26.
-At the conclusion of the investigation, the headteacher will provide a formal written response, within twenty school days of the date of receipt of the complaint. - 27.
-If the headteacher is unable to meet this deadline, s/he will provide the complainant with an update and revised response date. - 28.
+Staff members may be accompanied at these meetings by a colleague or trade union representative, if they wish. - 28.
+At the conclusion of the investigation, the headteacher will provide a formal written response, within twenty school days of the date of receipt of the complaint. - 29.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date. - 30.
 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the school will take to resolve the complaint. - 29.
-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1. - 30.
-If the complaint is about the headteacher, or a member or members of the governing body (including the chair and/or vice-chair), a suitably
+Where appropriate, it will include details of actions the school will take to resolve the complaint. - 31.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Formal Stage 1.